knkrn5/Programming-Concepts/oops/oops.md

 ### **`⭐Instance of class`: -** _An instance is a specific real object created from a class blueprint_

-- ℹ️So when ever we create any new instance **each and every instance takes up its own different/ sperate memory** and all the **variable and method of each instace will be sperate form the other instance** created using the same class, so there are time **when we need to share the same variable and method accross all the instances**, in that case we need the **static variable and method with are common and same accross all the instances** created using that same class blueprint.
+- ℹ️So whenever we create any new instance **each and every instance takes up its own different/ sperate memory** and all the **variable and method of each instace will be sperate form the other instance** created using the same class, so there are time **when we need to share the same variable and method accross all the instances**, in that case we need the **static variable and method because static variables and methods are have the same memory which is shareed accross all the instances** created using that same class blueprint. thus the value and the output of the static variable and method will be same in all the instances
 - `this` (in Java and JS) and `self` (in Python) **refer to the current instance of the class.**

 ```java